pulpgrinder/Fronkensteen/README.md

 ## How to use

-For a possibly somewhat stable version, go to the [github.io page](https://pulpgrinder.github.io).
+For a (possibly) somewhat stable version, go to the [github.io page](https://pulpgrinder.github.io).
-To get the latest bleeding-edge version, save the [fronkensteen.html](https://raw.githubusercontent.com/pulpgrinder/Fronkensteen/master/dist/fronkensteen.html) file to your hard drive, open it in a browser, and you're good to go.
+To get the latest bleeding-edge version, clone this repo and follow the instructions below.